-khmer is a library and toolkit for doing k-mer-based dataset analysis and transformations.
-Our focus in developing it has been on scaling assembly of metagenomes and mRNA.
+khmer is a software library and toolkit for k-mer based analysis and transformation of nucleotide sequence data.
+The primary focus of development has been scaling assembly of metagenomes and transcriptomes.

-khmer can be used for a number of transformations, including inexact transformations (abundance filtering and error trimming) and exact transformations (graph-size filtering, to throw away disconnected reads; and partitioning, to split reads into disjoint sets).
-Of these, only partitioning is not constant memory.
-In all cases, the memory required for assembly with Velvet or another de Bruijn graph assembler will be more than the memory required to use our software.
-Our software will not increase the memory required for Velvet, either, although we may not be able to decrease the memory required for assembly for every data set.
+khmer supports a number of transformations, both inexact transformations (abundance filtering; error trimming) and exact transformations (graph-size filtering, to throw away disconnected reads; partitioning, to split reads into disjoint sets).
+All of these transformations operate with constant memory consumption (with the exception of partitioning), and typically require less memory than is required to assemble the data.

-Most of khmer relies on an underlying probabilistic data structure known as a Bloom filter (also see Count-Min Sketch and These Are Not The k-mers You're Looking For), which is essentially a set of hash tables, each of different size, with no collision detection.
-These hash tables are used to store the presence of specific k-mers and/or their count.
-The lack of collision detection means that the Bloom filter may report a k-mer as being "present" when it is not, in fact, in the data set; however, it will never incorrectly report a k-mer as being absent when it is present.
+Most of khmer is built around a single underlying probabilistic data structure known as a Bloom filter (also see Count-Min Sketch and These Are Not The k-mers You're Looking For).
+In khmer this data structure is implemented as a set of hash tables, each of different size, with no collision detection.
+These hash tables can store either the presence (Bloom filter) or frequency (Count-Min Sketch) of specific k-mers.
+The lack of collision detection means that the data structure may report a k-mer as being present when it is not, in fact, in the data set.
+However, it will never incorrectly report a k-mer as being absent when it truly is present.
 This one-sided error makes the Bloom filter very useful for certain kinds of operations.